nineties/CGL/README.md

-# Langauge and Tool for Computation Graphs
+# Langauge and Tools for Computation Graphs